5 Bad Money Habits You Need to Quit ASAP

 No purchase is so important it’s worth that.

 Every once in a while, a convenience purchase can be a nice treat, or a necessary exception if you’re in a great hurry.
-But if you find yourself regularly making convenience purchases, you’re just being lazy.
-Convenience will cost you.
+But if you find yourself regularly making convenience purchases; the convenience will cost you.

 Stop getting fast food every day and learn to make a few basic meals in bulk that you can enjoy throughout the week.
 Stop buying a pricey latte on the way into work every morning and get up 5 minutes earlier to brew a cup at home.
 A little extra work on your part could wind up saving you big time.

 Yes, this includes traditional “vices” like drinking, smoking, and gambling.
 But it also includes less-obvious vices like eating out way too much or being a shopaholic.
-Basically, anything that tempts you to spend large amounts of money you know you shouldn’t be spending.
+Anything that tempts you to spend large amounts of money you know you shouldn’t be spending.

 Quit these bad habits and your life, not just your wallet, will be happier for it.